SmartFlowInc/FinOptixai/README.md

 ### Deployment Architecture

-Demystifi is designed for deployment on Replit:
+FinOptix is designed for deployment on Replit:

 ```
 ┌─────────────────────────┐